entando/entando-docs/vuepress/docs/v7.0/tutorials/create/mfe/widget-configuration.md

 npm run build
 ```

-6. Load the updated `my-widget` files into Entando as was done for the [previous tutorial](./react.md#upload-the-react-files)
+6. Load the updated `my-widget` files into Entando as was done for the [React MFE tutorial](./react.md#upload-the-react-files)

-> Note: If you followed the previous tutorial, only `js/main.GENERATED-ID.js` needs to be added or updated.
+> Note: If you followed the React MFE tutorial, only `js/main.GENERATED-ID.js` needs to be added or updated.
 ## Step 2: Create a config MFE
 Next, create a new MFE for managing the configuration option.
-These steps are very similar to the [previous tutorial](./react.md).
+These steps are very similar to the [React MFE tutorial](./react.md).

 ::: tip
 This tutorial sets up a separate, standalone config MFE since that allows reuse across multiple target MFEs.
 You could also choose to include the config custom element in the target MFE, in which case the **configUI** will also reference the target MFE files.